Skip to main content

 Through representation, our society may begin to have a successful, lasting transformation in how individuals with disabilities are seen and treated.
 Plus, it should have a positive impact on those of us with disabilities in terms of recognizing our own capabilities.

-The more we focus on the talent, skills, and contributions of those characters with disabilities, the more our youth will look towards the positive qualities of the individual as they grow up.
+The more we focus on the talent, skills, and contributions of those characters with disabilities, the more our youth will look toward the positive qualities of the individual as they grow up.

 Of course, inclusion and disability representation on TV and in movies should not be the only aspiration.